openlayers/openlayers/CONTRIBUTING.md

 ## Asking Questions

-Please ask questions about using the library on [stackoverflow using the tag 'openlayers-3'](http://stackoverflow.com/questions/tagged/openlayers-3).
+Please ask questions about using the library on [Stack Overflow using the tag 'openlayers'](http://stackoverflow.com/questions/tagged/openlayers).

 When you want to get involved and discuss new features or changes, please use [the mailing list](https://groups.google.com/forum/#!forum/openlayers-dev).